-The company, finding that happier workers seem more inspired to work and so, are working harder than ever, resulting in increased sales and higher customer satisfaction, is happily growing.
+The company starts finding that happier workers seem more inspired to work.
+And, they are working harder than ever, resulting in increased sales and higher customer satisfaction is happily growing.

-Joe’s creative impact was felt by every single person at the company and Joe didn’t even realize it, but now he’s smiling.
-And he just so happens to have another great idea!
+Joe’s creative impact was felt by every single person at the company.
+And Joe didn’t even realize it, but now he’s smiling.
+Guess what?
+He just so happens to have another great idea!

 See what I mean?

 More importantly, I boldly stated that creativity is, in fact, an operational aspect to actively use and to cultivate as a usual business practice.

 I was delighted to get a lot of comments saying how much many readers embraced, and understand the magnitude of, creativity in their business and business endeavors.

 For others, it sparked ideas, reminding them to bring more creativity and creative thinking into their business model.
 And rightly so.

 The more I think about it and work with businesses of all kinds, the more I believe this may be the most prominent of all content opportunities.

 Particularly so in the digital marketing space, which exists on a vast, blank business canvas called the Internet.
 Let’s go paint it up!The digital marketing space exists on a vast blank business canvas called the Internet.
 Let's go paint it up!
 Click To Tweet

 Because the broad scope of possibilities only ends where brains and talent and imagination and okay, you guessed it, c r e a t i v i t y, ends.